-If serious adverse or undesirable side effects are identified during the development of our product candidates, we may need to abandon our development of some of our product candidates.
+If serious adverse or undesirable side effects are identified during the development of our product candidates or following their approval and commercialization, we may need to modify or abandon our development or marketing of such product or product candidate.

-All of our product candidates are still in preclinical or clinical development and their risk of failure is high.
-It is impossible to predict when or if any of our product candidates will prove effective or safe in humans or will receive regulatory approval.
+All of our product candidates, other than MM-398 in combination with 5-FU and leucovorin for the treatment of patients with metastatic adenocarcinoma of the pancreas after disease progression following gencitabine-based therapy, are still in preclinical or clinical development and their risk of failure is high.
+It is impossible to predict when or if any of our product candidates will prove effective or safe in humans or will receive regulatory approval, and it is impossible to ensure that safety or efficacy issues will not arise following regulatory approval.
 Currently marketed therapies for solid tumors are generally limited to some extent by their toxicity.
 Use of our product candidates as monotherapies in clinical trials also has resulted in adverse events consistent in nature with other marketed therapies.
 When used in combination with other marketed or investigational therapies, our product candidates may exacerbate adverse events associated with the other therapy.
-If our product candidates, either alone or in combination with other therapies, result in undesirable side effects or have characteristics that are unexpected, we may need to modify or abandon their development.
+If our products or product candidates, either alone or in combination with other therapies, result in undesirable side effects or have characteristics that are unexpected, we may need to modify or abandon their development or marketing.
+For instance, the label for ONIVYDE contains a boxed warning with respect to severe neutropenia and severe diarrhea, which must be clearly conveyed in all marketing materials.
+Physicians' perceptions of the risks conveyed by the ONIVYDE boxed warning could impact their willingness to prescribe ONIVYDE.